Enhancing Layer Attention Efficiency through Pruning Redundant Retrievals

 Numerous studies have demonstrated that enhancing inter-layer interactions in deep convolutional neural networks (DCNNs) can substantially improve performance across various tasks.
 For instance, ResNet \cite{he2016deep} introduced skip connections to facilitate gradient flow, effectively mitigating the issue of performance degradation in very deep networks.
 Building upon this idea, DenseNet \cite{huang2017densely} further strengthened layer interactions by reusing information from all previous layers.
 In addition to these innovations, attention mechanisms have also played a crucial role in boosting model performance.
 Channel attention mechanisms \citep{hu2018squeeze,wang2020eca,qin2021fcanet,ouyang2023efficient}, refine feature selection by prioritizing the most informative channels, enabling the network to focus on the salient feature maps.
 Complementarily, spatial attention mechanisms \citep{woo2018cbam,wang2018non,li2023scconv,wang2024multi} improve the network's ability to model spatial hierarchies by directing attention to the most relevant spatial regions, thereby refining the learned representations.

 Recently, enhancing inter-layer interactions through layer attention mechanisms has emerged as an effective strategy for improving model's representational ability.
 DIANet \cite{huang2020dianet} introduced an improved LSTM block along the depth of the network to facilitate interactions between layers.
-Similarly, RLANet \cite{zhao2021recurrence} employs a lightweight recurrent aggregation module to effectively reuse information from previous layers.
-BViT \cite{li2023bvit} further aggregates the outputs of each Transformer layer in the ViT \cite{dosovitskiy2020image} architecture through attention mechanism, significantly boosting overall performance.
+Similarly, \citep{zhao2021recurrence,li2024efficient} employ a lightweight recurrent aggregation module to effectively reuse information from previous layers.
 MUDD \cite{xiao2025muddformer} enhances layer interaction through dynamic connection weights, which depends on each sequence position in a Transformer block.
 To further enhance cross-layer interaction, MRLA \cite{fang2023cross} introduced layer attention that leverages a multi-head attention across layers to align features from current layer with those from all preceding layers.